ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation Guidance**

 * Location refers to a position.
-Although it may imply a sequence, the two concepts are not interchangable, especially when the location is non-specific (e.g., a range) or symbolic (a gene).
+Although it MAY imply a sequence, the two concepts are not interchangable, especially when the location is non-specific (e.g., a range) or symbolic (a gene).